South Florida Gynecology & Women's Health

 The LEEP procedure is performed in the office with a local anesthetic.
 The doctor will remove the area of the cervix that contains the abnormal cells.
 The area heals over the next few weeks and typically will appear as though nothing has even been done.

-For specialized care after an abnormal Pap result, rely on the expertise of Dr. Karmin and Dr. Dejean at South Florida Gynecology & Women's Health.
+For specialized care after an abnormal Pap result, rely on the expertise of Dr. Karmin, Dr. Dejean, and Dr. Valderrama at South Florida Gynecology & Women's Health.
 Call today or book your consultation online.